 Keep Your Goat Shelter Simple

-Keeping your goat shelters simple is a smart way to minimize the time and money you invest, so you can apply that instead to other things you may need on your homestead.
+Keeping your cheap easy goat shelter simple is a smart way to minimize the time and money you invest, so you can apply that instead to other things you may need on your homestead.

-Another advantage of keeping your goat shelters simple is that you will often want to change them around.
+Another advantage of a cheap easy goat shelter being simple is that you will often want to change it around.

 Goat Shelters Must be Flexible and Changeable